 In principle, a material is considered food safe if it can come into direct contact with food without posing any health risks.
 This means:

 - The material does not release any taste or smell to the food

-- Human health is not endangered if a food is consumed after contact with the material
+- Human health is not endangered if food is consumed after contact with the material

-- The material releases no or very few non-crosslinked components to the food
+- The material releases no or very few free components into the food

-The composition of the food does not change by contact with the material
+The composition of the food, therefore, does not change by contact with the material

-If in doubt, you should first check with the manufacturer to make sure that the product is food safe.
+If in doubt, you should first check with the manufacturer to make sure it’s a food grade epoxy.
 It is also important to follow the mixing ratio recommended by the manufacturer carefully during processing in order to obtain the best possible quality of resin.

 Essentially, however, two basic statements can be made about the toxicity of epoxy resin: